-- a) The employer shall develop a training plan and budget consistent with: - 1. the current and future skill requirements of the employer. - 2. the size, structure and nature of the operations of the employer. - 3. the need to develop vocational skills relevant to the employer and the Local Government industry. - b) In developing the training plan, the employer shall have regard to corporate, departmental and individual training needs. - c) The training plan shall be designed in consultation with the consultative committee. - d) The training plan shall, where appropriate, provide for training that is consistent with the relevant National Training Package - e) The training plan, shall provide for the assessment and recognition of employee's current competencies where possible. - f) Selection of participants to receive the employer's required training in accordance with employer's training plan is to be based on merit and the needs of the employee as identified in the employee's performance appraisal. - (iv) If an employee is required by the employer to undertake training in accordance with the employer's training plan: - the employer shall grant the employee paid leave to attend course requirements, including examinations, where the training is undertaken during ordinary working hours; - b) where the course requirements contain more than a 15% off-the-job component calculated over any twelve-month period the extent to which the employer will grant paid leave to attend such course requirements shall be specified in the training plan; - the employer shall pay course fees at the commencement of each stage but shall not pay course fees if the employee is repeating; - d) the employer shall either provide transport or pay reasonable travelling expenses to enable employees to attend course requirements; - e) reasonable travel arrangements shall be agreed; and - f) where an employee is required to complete major assignment(s) the employer and the employee shall agree upon appropriate flexible work and study arrangements as are practicable. - (v) The employer may grant an employee undertaking a course consistent with the employer's training plan, although not at the employer's requirement, leave with pay or leave without pay to attend course requirements provided that the employee gives reasonable notice of such requirements.
-Where the employee is not granted such leave, the employer shall give preference in granting annual leave or other accrued leave to attend course requirements provided that the employee gives reasonable notice of such requirements.
-The employer may pay course fees at its discretion.
+- (b) If requested by an employee (other than a casual or temporary employee) the Employer must develop a training plan for the employee. - (v) If an employee is required by the Employer to undertake training in accordance with the Employer's training plan: - (a) the Employer shall grant the employee paid leave to attend course requirements, including examinations, where the training is undertaken during ordinary working hours; - (b) where the course requirements contain more than a 15% off-the-job component calculated over any twelve-month period the extent to which the Employer will grant paid leave to attend such course requirements shall be specified in the training plan; - (c) the Employer shall pay course fees at the commencement of each stage but shall not pay course fees if the employee is repeating; - (d) the Employer shall either provide transport or pay reasonable travelling expenses to enable employees to attend course requirements; - (e) reasonable travel arrangements shall be agreed; and - (f) where an employee is required to complete major assignment(s) the Employer and the employee shall agree upon appropriate flexible work and study arrangements as are practicable. - (vi) The Employer may grant an employee undertaking a course consistent with the employer's training plan, although not at the Employer's requirement, leave with pay or leave without pay to attend course requirements provided that the employee gives reasonable notice of such requirements.
+Where the employee is not granted such leave, the Employer shall give preference in granting annual leave or other accrued leave to attend course requirements provided that the employee gives reasonable notice of such requirements.
+The Employer may pay course fees at its discretion. - (vii) Development of a Competency Based Training System - (a) The parties to the Agreement are committed to the development of a competency-based system of vocational education and training for local government.
+Such a system involves the delivery, assessment and certification of training being related to the identification and demonstrated attainment of the knowledge, skills and their application required for effective performance in work at the required level, as defined in industry endorsed competency standards. - (b) The parties shall continue to participate in the development of a competency-based training system to ensure that the following are achieved: - that competency standards developed provide the specification of the knowledge and skill and the application of that knowledge and skill to the standards of performance required in employment; - (2) that competency standards are reviewed in a systematic manner to ensure that they remain relevant to the actual needs of the industry;

-- (vi) Development of a Competency Based Training System - a) The parties to the Agreement are committed to the development of a competency-based system of vocational education and training for local government.
-Such a system involves the delivery, assessment and certification of training being related to the identification and demonstrated attainment of the knowledge, skills and their application required for effective performance in work at the required level, as defined in industry endorsed competency standards. - b) The parties shall continue to participate in the development of a competencybased training system to ensure that the following are achieved: - that competency standards developed provide the specification of the knowledge and skill and the application of that knowledge and skill to the standards of performance required in employment; - 2. that competency standards are reviewed in a systematic manner to ensure that they remain relevant to the actual needs of the industry; - that accredited courses and training programs deliver the required competencies and to ensure that assessment processes measure an employee's competency against prescribed standards of performance.
-These processes involve recognition of prior learning and assessment mechanism; and - 4. that certification provides employees with formal recognition of the competencies they have achieved and demonstrated.
+- (3) that accredited courses and training programs deliver the required competencies and to ensure that assessment processes measure an employee's competency against prescribed standards of performance.
+These processes involve recognition of prior learning and assessment mechanism; and - (4) that certification provides employees with formal recognition of the competencies they have achieved and demonstrated.

-33. Consultative Committees
+35. Consultative Committees